 with Vt=K'1-NGT2πsin2π1-NGTt-ts.
 In Equation 3, NGT is the “no-growth time” or the length of the no growth period (as a fraction of a year) and t' is found by “subtracting from the real age (t) the total no-growth time occurring up to age t” (Pauly et al., 1992).
 Furthermore, because the units of K changed from year-1 in Equation 2 to (1-NGT)-1 in Equation 3, Pauly et al. (1992) suggested using K' in Equation 3 to minimize confusion with K in Equation 2.

 Pauly et al. (1992) devised Equation 3 from Equation 2 by assuming C=1 and replacing 2π with 2π1-NGT (i.e., restricting the seasonal oscillation to the growth period and noting that K' only operates during the growth period).
 Their modification may be described geometrically (though not algorithmically) in two steps.
 First, Equation 2 with (fixed) C=1 is fit to the observed lengths and ages that have had the cumulative NGT subtracted (i.e., using t').
 This growth trajectory is then separated at each WP and horizontal segments that are NGT units long are inserted at these points.
-This forms a growth trajectory over the real ages (t) that smoothly transitions into and out of the no-growth periods (Figure 2).
+This forms a growth trajectory over the real ages (t) that smoothly transitions into and out of the no-growth periods (Fig. 2).

 The growth function in Pauly et al. (1992) does not appear to have been widely used.
 Pauly et al. (1992) has been cited at least 70 times (from Google Scholar and ResearchGate searches on 31-May-16); though it appears that only two of 43 English journal citations (excludes book, dissertation, report, other non-journal citations, and journals not published in English) actually fit Equation 3 to data.
-Of these, Chatzinikolaou and Richardson (2008) used the special purpose LFDA software (www.mrag.co.uk/resources/lfda-version-50) to fit Equation 3 to length frequency data, whereas it is not clear how Beguer et al. (2011) fit the function, though they did fix L∞ to a constant value.
+Of these, Chatzinikolaou and Richardson (2008) used the special purpose LFDA software (www.mrag.co.uk/resources/lfda-version-50) to fit Equation 3 to length frequency data, whereas it is not clear how Beguer et al. (2011) fit the function, though they pre-specified rather than estimated L∞.

 Perhaps the growth function of Pauly et al. (1992) has not been widely adopted because it is not clear how to actually fit the function to length-at-age data.
-Pauly et al. (1992) provided a then ubiquitous but now obsolete 3.5-in “diskette” with a computer program to estimate the parameters of Equation 3; however, the last diskette has been lost and the source code is no longer available (D. Pauly, pers. comm.).
+Pauly et al. (1992) provided a then ubiquitous, but now obsolete, 3.5-in “diskette” with a computer program to estimate the parameters of Equation 3.
+However, the last diskette has been lost and the source code is no longer available (D. Pauly, pers. comm.).
 Pauly et al. (1992) did describe the operations performed by their program, but there is no equation for t' or detailed description of how t' should be operationalized.
 This lack of specificity may limit use of Equation 3 because the relationship between t and t' is not a simple linear shift in scale, is not one-to-one, and depends on how t relates to ts, NGT, and the number of completed no-growth periods prior to t.

 Therefore, the objectives of this note are to (i) operationalize the calculation of t', (ii) provide an algorithm for the calculation of t' to be used when fitting Equation 3 to observed data, and (iii) illustrate the use of this algorithm with real data.
 With this description, Equation 3 can now be implemented in more situations and rigorously compared with other growth models (e.g., Equations 1 and 2).